duplocloud/k8s-agent/k8s/README.md

 }
 ```

-**Example Response with executed commands as well as suggested commands:**
+**Example Agent Response with executed commands as well as suggested commands:**
 ```json

 {